worldcoin/terraform-aws-eks/README.md

 The module is creating a Snyk integration secret for the [snyk-monitor](https://artifacthub.io/packages/helm/snyk/snyk-monitor#installing) Helm chart.

 ## Amazon EFS CSI driver
 The module comes with the IAM role for [Amazon EFS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html), and can be enabled using `efs_csi_driver_enabled` variable.
-Also with the role, it will create an instance of Elastic File System (EFS) and mount it to the cluster as a StorageClass named `efs-sc`.
+Also with the role, it will create an instance of Elastic File System (EFS) and mount it to the cluster as a StorageClass named `efs`.

 ## Cluster removal
 To remove the cluster you have to set the flag `kubernetes_provider_enabled` to